 Cognitive dysfunction, or dementia, is a common occurrence in aging dogs.
 Your dog may forget where they are at times and fail to recognize people they have known their whole life.
 The formerly house-trained self may suddenly start having accidents in the house, forgetting all earlier training.
 This can be frustrating for both you and your dog.

 Cognitive dysfunction affects thousands of older dogs each year.
 There is no cure for dementia in dogs.
 However, there is hope.
 There are some treatments for dementia in dogs, such as medications that can help slow the process and improve the symptoms of dementia.

 04 of 04

-Your dog may be headed for grumpy old fart territory, becoming irritated a lot easier than he used to.
+Your dog may be headed for grumpy old fart territory, becoming irritated a lot easier than before.
 Patience tends to wear thin faster in older dogs.
-He may not tolerate a lot of activity like kids jumping, running and yelling around him.
-It's important that your dog has a quiet spot to retreat to whenever he feels the need, and that your kids know not to bother him when he is in that spot.
-He may not be so patient when it's time to eat either, demanding his food immediately, but don't let him get too pushy.
+They may not tolerate a lot of activity like kids jumping, running and yelling.
+It's important that your dog has a quiet spot to retreat to whenever necessary, and that your kids know not to bother them when in that spot.
+They may not be so patient when it's time to eat either, demanding food immediately, but don't let them get too pushy.
 You're still the boss.